 - Demonstrated experience working with groups of children, adults, and families.

 - Experience with developing guided and self-guided interpretive tools and programs preferred.

-- Must be self-motivated, detailed-oriented with the ability to work both independently and as part of a team.
+- Excellent written and verbal communication skills, as well as strong organizational, time-management, and judgment skills.
+Must be self-motivated, detail-oriented with the ability to work both independently and as part of a team.

 - Must possess a valid New York state driver's license, or the ability to obtain one in a timely manner.

 - Obtain First Aid, CPR, AED, certifications and maintain certifications.